mk43/python-practice/README.md

 ## Matplotlib practice
-Provide some practices by using Matplotlib. [see more](https://github.com/mk43/python-practice/tree/master/matplotlib)
+Providing some practices by using Matplotlib. [please see more](https://github.com/mk43/python-practice/tree/master/matplotlib)